replikation/What_the_Phage/README.md

 --vf \
 --ma
 ```
-* the order of flags can be random
+* The order of flags can be random

 ### Inputs
-* choose your input-file:
+* Choose your input-file:
 ```bash
 --fasta /path/to/phage-assembly.fa  # path to your fasta-file --fasta '/path/to/*.fa'             # path to all .fa files in a dir